This post is sponsored by Reames® and SheKnows Media. All opinions are my own.

 - Bake uncovered at 425 degrees for 15-20 minutes, or until chips are toasted and cheese is melted and beginning to brown.

-- If you want to make this in advance, or if you don't have an oven-proof skillet you can use a casserole dish instead.
+- Make Ahead: If you want to make this in advance, or if you don't have an oven-proof skillet you can use a casserole dish instead.
 After you've stirred the tuna, corn, noodles, and cilantro into the skillet, transfer the casserole to a buttered baking dish.
 Then, top with crushed chips and cheese and bake.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.